 - Patient is stable. - Patient requires only Category A treatment.

 Call On-Line Medical Direction (OLMD):

-- As early as possible with unstable patients. - Before using Category B (Cat B) procedures or medications. - If in doubt as to protocol or procedure needed. - If you need patient care advice.
+- As early as possible with unstable patients. - Before using Category B (Cat B) 🖀 procedures or medications. - If in doubt as to protocol or procedure needed. - If an EMSP needs patient care advice.